Volkswagen ID.3 review: running costs & insurance

-The Volkswagen ID.3 should be much cheaper to run than an equivalent VW Golf for most drivers
+The Volkswagen ID.3 should be much cheaper to run than an equivalent Volkswagen Golf for most drivers – especially company-car users

 Volkswagen ID.3 insurance group

-All Volkswagen cars have a three-year/60,000-mile warranty, which is on par with the industry standard, but falls some way behind the seven-year cover you get on a Kia e-Niro.
-The ID.3's batteries are also protected by an eight-year/100,000-mile warranty, so you can have peace of mind about the new technology.
+All Volkswagen cars are covered by a three-year/60,000-mile manufacturer's warranty, which is on par with the industry standard, but falls some way behind the seven-year cover you get on a Kia or Hyundai.
+The ID.3's batteries are also protected by an eight-year/100,000-mile warranty, should their ability to hold a charge degrade significantly in that time.

-All Volkswagen electric cars have a fixed service schedule, which involves a simple inspection service after two years.
-From then, it’s every year or 20,000 miles, whichever comes up soonest.
+All of Volkswagen's ID. electric cars have a fixed service schedule, which involves a simple inspection service after two years.
+From then, it’s every year or 20,000 miles, whichever arrives soonest.
 This means the ID.3 should be a lot cheaper to service than a petrol, diesel or hybrid model – and with no oil to change, services are cheaper, too.

 In This Review

-- 2Range, battery & chargingThe Volkswagen ID.3 is limited to one battery size for now, but it has enough range and charging capability to keep most buyers out of trouble
+- 2Range, battery & chargingThe Volkswagen ID.3 currently offers a choice of two battery sizes – both promise enough range and charging capability to keep most buyers out of trouble

-- 3Running costs - currently readingThe Volkswagen ID.3 should be much cheaper to run than an equivalent VW Golf for most drivers
+- 3Running costs & insurance - currently readingThe Volkswagen ID.3 should be much cheaper to run than an equivalent Volkswagen Golf for most drivers – especially company-car users

-- 6Practicality & boot spaceThe Volkswagen ID.3 has enough space for a family, but it's not the most spacious electric car of its type
+- 6Boot space, seating & practicalityThe Volkswagen ID.3 has enough room for a family and their luggage, but it's not the most spacious electric car of its type